Arthur151/ROMP/simple_romp/trace2/README.md

 ```

 ### 3DPW
+**Due to an error [here](PMPJPE_BUG_REPORT.md), we are sorry to report that the previous evaluation results on 3DPW were wrong.
+After correction, the results on 3DPW are PAMPJPE 50.8, MPJPE 80.3, PVE 98.1.
+We sincerely apologize for this error.**

 Please download the 3DPW dataset from [official website](https://virtualhumans.mpi-inf.mpg.de/3DPW/license.html) and the packed annotations from [here](https://pan.baidu.com/s/1OjwJNxxzvqe_bFXGMKaI2A?pwd=qfz2).
 Then please set the 3DPW's dataset_dir in `simple-romp/trace2/eval.py`.
 ```
 cd simple_romp/trace2